near/docs/docs/3.tutorials/nfts/9-series.md

 ## Deployment and Initialization

 Next, you'll deploy this contract to the network by using a dev-account.
-If you've already used one in this tutorial before, make sure you include the `-f` flag.
+If you've already used one in this tutorial before, make sure you include the `-f` flag which will remove the existing dev-account before creating a new one.

 ```bash
 near dev-deploy out/series.wasm && export NFT_CONTRACT_ID=$(cat neardev/dev-account)